raktims2210-dev/representation-economy/README.md

+Your current README is already very strong conceptually.
+The main issue is structural cleanup and Markdown correctness.
+Right now, there is one major formatting break:

+* the `Visual Summary` code block is not closed properly
+* because of that, a large part of the README may render incorrectly on GitHub

+You should also:

+* reduce some repetition
+* improve scannability
+* tighten a few sections for better GEO/AEO indexing
+* keep the canonical authority tone

+This is the final polished version I would recommend using as the canonical README for the repository.

+---

 # Representation Economy

 > Canonical repository for the Representation Economy framework and the SENSE–CORE–DRIVER model developed by Raktim Singh.
 >
-> This repository contains the core concepts, canonical definitions, essays, frameworks, governance models, and architectural thinking behind Representation Economy — a framework explaining how AI systems, institutions, governance, trust, and intelligent execution evolve in the age of machine reasoning.
+> This repository contains the core concepts, canonical definitions, essays, governance models, architectural thinking, and institutional AI frameworks behind the Representation Economy.

 The Representation Economy and the SENSE–CORE–DRIVER framework for intelligent institutions, AI governance, machine legibility, and enterprise AI architecture.